Multi-ensemble metrology by programming local rotations with atom movements: Methods

 Discrimination between $|0\rangle=|^1S_0\rangle$ and $|1\rangle=|^3P_0\rangle$ is performed by strongly driving the $^1S_0{\leftrightarrow}^1P_1$ transition for $10\ \mu$s, which heats and ejects all atoms in $^1S_0$.
 (For details on the strontium level structure see Refs.~\cite{Cooper2018,Stellmer2014}).
 Atoms in $^3P_0$ are then pumped back into $^1S_0$, and imaged with lower power on the $^1S_0{\leftrightarrow}^1P_1$ transition; imaging is performed in 120 ms.

-For all data in the main text, we interleave~\cite{Choi2023} data-taking with feedback to the global $|0\rangle{\leftrightarrow}|1\rangle$ drive frequency every ${\sim}4\ $minutes to counteract slow (${\sim}40\ $minute period) oscillations arising from environmental drifts. $1\sigma$ error bars in the main text are typically smaller than the marker size in all figures.
+For all data in the main text, we interleave~\cite{Choi2023} data-taking with feedback to the global $|0\rangle{\leftrightarrow}|1\rangle$ drive frequency every ${\sim}4\ $minutes to counteract slow (${\sim}40\ $minute period) oscillations arising from environmental drifts. $1\sigma$ error bars in the main text are typically smaller than the marker size in all figures; this includes Fig~\ref{Fig1}def, Fig~\ref{Fig3}c, and Fig.~\ref{Fig4}b.